andrej-fischer/cloneHD/README.md

    bias field for the tumor CNA data.
 Follow the logic of the example given here.

-*  If the matched-normal was sequenced at lower coverage than the tumor, it might be necessary to run filterHD with a higher-than-optimal diffusion constant (set with `--sigma [double]`) to obtain a more faithful bias field.
+*  If the matched-normal sample was sequenced at lower coverage than the tumor sample, it might be necessary to run filterHD with a higher-than-optimal diffusion constant (set with `--sigma [double]`) to obtain a more faithful bias field.
 Otherwise, the filterHD solution is too stiff and you loose bias detail.

 *  filterHD can sometimes run into local optima.
-It might be useful to fix initial values for the parameters via `--jumpi [double]` etc.
+In this case, it might be useful to set initial values for the parameters via `--jumpi [double]` etc.

 *  By default, cloneHD runs with mass gauging enabled.
 This seems like an overkill, but is actually quite useful because you can see some alternative explanations during the course of the analysis.

 *  Don't put too much weight on the BIC criterion.
 It was calibrated using simulated data.
-For real data, it should be supplied together with common sense and biological knowledge.
+For real data, it should be supplemented with common sense and biological knowledge.
 Use `--force [int]` to use a fixed number of subclones and `--max-tcn [int]` to set the maximum possible total copy number.